The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Energy Estimators

 \section{Energy Estimators}

-We compare five energy estimators: (i) one that assumes all interactions are CCQE-like (\textit{CCQE-like estimator}); (ii) a new approach that improves on the CCQE-like estimator by accounting for multiproton knockout and pion-producing interactions through the hadronic invariant mass (\textit{$W^2$ estimator}); (iii) the sum of the lepton energy and proton kinetic energies (\textit{proton-based estimator}); (iv) the total energy of all final-state particles, intended to mimic calorimetric reconstruction (\textit{calorimetric method}); and (v) the Sobczyk–Furmanski method~\cite{Furmanski:2016wqo} (\textit{SF Estimator}).
+We compare five energy estimators: (i) one that assumes all interactions are CCQE-like (\textit{CCQE-like estimator}); (ii) a new approach that we wish to benchmark against existing methods, that improves on the CCQE-like estimator by accounting for multiproton knockout and pion-producing interactions through the hadronic invariant mass (\textit{$W^2$ estimator}); (iii) the sum of the lepton energy and proton kinetic energies (\textit{proton-based estimator}); (iv) the total energy of all final-state particles, intended to mimic calorimetric reconstruction (\textit{calorimetric method}); and (v) the Sobczyk–Furmanski method~\cite{Furmanski:2016wqo} (\textit{SF Estimator}).